 Seeking to Encounter the Eucharistic Christ in Digital Bread and Wine

-Wednesday, 1st April: 7:00 p.m.
-Vespers & Benediction at St Ambrose Church, Westbourne, Bournemouth.
+Tuesday, 6th April: 7:00 p.m.
+Vespers & Benediction at St Francis Church, Charminster Road, Charminster, Bournemouth.

-Saturday, 16th May: Joint Festival for the Catholic Societies at St Ambrose Church, Westbourne, Bournemouth.
+Saturday, 19th June: Joint Festival for the Catholic Societies on the occasion of the Centenary of the GSS Chapter of St Osmund & St Swithun, at St Ambrose Church, Westbourne, Bournemouth.
 11:00 a.m.
-High Mass (celebrant: Rt Revd Jonathan Baker, Bishop of Fulham).
-This will be followed by Lunch in the Church Hall (£10 - which may be reserved before 13th May via email to Fr Adrian Pearce: [email protected]), 3:00 p.m.
+High Mass (celebrant: Rt Revd Norman Banks, Bishop of Richborough).
+This will be followed by Lunch in the Church Hall (£10 - which may be reserved via email to Fr Adrian Pearce: [email protected]), 3:00 p.m.
 Solemn Benediction, followed by tea.

-Tuesday, 15th September: 7:00 p.m.
+Tuesday, 14th September: 7:00 p.m.
 Mass of the Stigmata of St Francis at St Francis Church, Charminster Road, Charminster, Bournemouth; Celebrant: Fr Robin Nash.
+(The actual feast day of the Stigmata of St Francis is 17th September)